wilsonify/wilsonify.github.io/content/recipes/BANANA CREAM PIE15.md

  You don’t want the oil all runny and melted.
 It should look milky and have a consistency similar to room

 temp butter.
-If it’s hot in your place, stick that shit in the fridge for a minute or two to cool down.
+If it’s hot in your place, stick that    in the fridge for a minute or two to cool down.